Joseph Tracy

-Joseph Tracy (1793–1874) was a Protestant Christian minister, newspaper editor, historian and leading figure in the American Colonization Society of the early to mid-19th century.
+Joseph Tracy (1793–1874) was an American Protestant minister, newspaper editor, historian and leader in the American Colonization Society.
 He is noted as a typical figure of the New England Renaissance.

 Early life and education

 Joseph Tracy was born November 3, 1793, in Hartford, Vermont, as the eldest child of Joseph and Ruth Carter Tracy.
 By his own account, he "was a farmer's boy and student alternately, or sometimes both at once," until he graduated with a Master of Arts from Dartmouth College in 1814, after election to Phi Beta Kappa society.
 The degree of Doctor of Divinity was awarded him by the University of Vermont in 1859, after he had won his fame.